truenas/documentation/content/en/hub/scale/dev-notes.md

 Setting `KUBECONFIG` is required for using helm and the `kubectl` alias helps use `kubectl` directly instead of prefixing it with `k3s` each time.

 A word of caution: Support for kubernetes is still considered experimental, so please use it at your own risk.
 However if you come across any bugs, please feel free to create tickets at https://jira.ixsystems.com.

+**Creating Helm Charts**

+SCALE today supports the deployment of Helm charts using the `kubectl` command.
+While support for natively importing docker containers is coming later in 2020.
+However it is possible to create a Helm chart from a docker container by following [various tutorials available online](https://opensource.com/article/20/5/helm-charts#:~:text=%20How%20to%20make%20a%20Helm%20chart%20in,%E2%80%9Cmy-cherry-chart%E2%80%9D%20has%20been%20upgraded.%20Happy%20Helming%21%20More%20).